 Today, developments in the river basin are governed by South Africa’s Water Act (Act No. 36 of 1998) wherein the national government is the custodian of the nation’s water resources, which are regarded as an ‘indivisible national asset’.
 To facilitate sustainable development and management of South Africa’s water resources, a new institutional structure was created whereby catchment management agencies will be established (in terms of Section 78(1) of the Water Act), within which a number of Water User Associations (WUAs) will be created (in terms of Section 92(1)(a) of the Water Act) for the specific allocation and management of the resource at user level (Jonker et al., 2010).

 There are three significant anomalies regarding this set-up.
 First, the Pongola River is part of the Maputo River Basin transboundary system.
-However, at the national level its Catchment Management Agency has been joined together with the Mzimkulu River system (see Figure xy), creating a number of uncertainties regarding governance arrangements and management structures.
+However, at the national level its Catchment Management Agency has been joined together with the Mzimkulu River system creating a number of uncertainties regarding governance arrangements and management structures.